 Call 848-226-6897 Today or Schedule Your Free Appointment

-Traditional Medicare part D can be obtained in two ways; Stand alone PDPs, and MAPDs.
-Stand alone PDPs can be applied for during a beneficiary's Initial Enrollment Period, which is the three months before, the month of, and three months after turning 65 or joining part B for the first time.
-If you have recently left employer coverage, you may only have 63 days from the loss of coverage to enroll.
+Both Stand-Alone PDPs and MAPDs can be applied for during your Initial Enrollment Period.
+This is the three months before, the month of, and three months after turning 65 or joining part B for the first time.
+You can also join a PDP or MAPD within 63 days of leaving or losing employer coverage.

 Annual Enrollment Period - Between October 15 – December 7 each year, Medicare allows for anyone to join, switch, or drop their plan.
 The change will take effect on January 1 as long as the plan gets your request by December 7.

 Initial Enrollment Period - When you’re first eligible for Medicare, you can join during the 7-month period that begins 3 months before the month you turn 65, includes the month you turn 65, and ends 3 months after the month you turn 65.

 Disability Beneficiaries - If you get Medicare due to a disability, you can join during the 7-month period that begins 3 months before your 25th month of disability, includes your 25th month of disability, and ends 3 months after your 25th month of disability.
 You’ll have another chance to join that starts 3 months before the month you turn 65 ends 3 months after the month you turn 65.

 Extra Help Beneficiaries - If you get Extra Help, you can join, switch or drop a Medicare drug plan anytime during the year.

 You generally must stay enrolled for the calendar year.
 However, in certain situations, you may be able to join, switch, or drop Medicare drug plans at other times: